LISTEN TO THIS ARTICLE:

 The second step is to make sure that your hands or fingers as well as the supplies are cleaned which can be done with alcohol swabs or soap that is rinsed thoroughly with water.
 When positioning a filter or copper screen, use a wooden push stick, such as a chop stick or long matchstick, as this will not chip the glass.
 If the glass is chipped, the pipe could crack and break.
 Lastly, when applying heat, be sure to use the flame quickly and spread out the heat.
 If you heat up glass too much, you can damage the glass.
 You also should let the device cool before using it again.

+This method of drug use has the most to gain from harm reduction.
 As with other methods, it is very important that individuals have their own injection supplies.
 Sharing needles is incredibly dangerous and leads to bacterial transmission and transmissions of other illnesses like hepatitis C and HIV.
 While reusing your own supplies is not encouraged, it is better to reuse your own than to use some else’s.
 You can clean them by flushing with cold water, then bleach, then cold water again if they must be reused.

 After placing your substance into your cooker, use sterile water to mix and a small piece of cotton, such as a cotton pellet, to serve as the filter.
 Filter the liquid up through and into the syringe.
 To find adequate vein access, your veins will be much more visible if you’re in a warm place (or maybe you can do jumping jacks or push-ups).
 Additionally, use of an easy-release tourniquet above the injection site will also allow veins to easily rise to the surface.